 34. Transitional provision relating to existing caravan parks and camping grounds

-[(1), (2) deleted.]
+[(1), (2) deleted]

 (3) An existing facility ceases to be an existing facility if, in the opinion of the local government, it has been substantially extended or redeveloped and the local government has given notice to that effect to the licence holder.